-Heck’s macaques are frugivorous with cheek pouches to carry food in while they forage.
+Heck’s macaques are frugivorous.
+They store food in their cheek pouches while foraging and carry the fruits away to savor and enjoy away from the stresses of competitors or predators.
 Similarly, crested black macaques are also frugivorous and spend 70% of their time feeding on fruit—but they also consume seeds, leaves, flowers, pith, herbs, grass seeds, fungus, bird eggs, birds, and small vertebrates such as lizards and frogs.

 Behavior and Lifestyle

-Very little is known about the behavior and lifestyle of this species—they are one of the least studied of the Sulawesi macaques—but they are presumably diurnal and semi-arboreal within primary and secondary tropical rainforest.
-They move quadrupedally throughout the treetops and forest floor.
+Very little is known about the behavior and lifestyle of this species.
+They are one of the least studied of the Sulawesi macaques.
+They are diurnal and semi-arboreal and travel quadrupedally through the trees and along forest floors of primary and secondary tropical rainforests.

 What Does It Mean?